 - Banknotes: R$2, R$5, R$10, R$20, R$50, R$100, R$200

-In 1994, President Itamar Franco introduced the Plano Real, the Real Plan in English, to stabilize the Brazilian economy and currency.
-And for the most part, it worked, especially to curb rampant inflation.
+In 1994, President Itamar Franco introduced the Plano Real, known as the Real Plan in English, to stabilize the economy and currency of Brazil.
+And for the most part, the Plano Real curbed the rampant inflation.

-That said, COVID-19 has negatively affected the regional economy, as detailed by the World Bank.
-As vaccinations increase and the pandemic ebbs, it’s hoped that the country’s economy will recover.
+Since that time, though, the Brazilian economy has suffered other challenges.
+COVID-19 has had a huge effect on the regional economy, according to data provided by the World Bank.
+As vaccinations increase and the pandemic ebbs, many experts are hopeful that the country’s economy will recover to pre-COVID levels.

 The currency exchange rate in Brazil explained

-7 facts you probably didn’t know about the real
+7 facts you probably didn’t know about the Brazilian real

 2. Brazilian currency changed eight times in the 20th century.